Skip to main content

 Postoperative clinical pathways

 Postoperative clinical pathways are standardized order sets developed by our team after reviewing best practices at CHOP and across the nation.
-Each order set for orthopaedic patients is used to reduce variations in care.
+Each order set for orthopedic patients is used to reduce variations in care.

 The pathways serve as a framework so each patient receives the direct care he or she needs in the hospital and after discharge.
 Standardized clinical pathways have led to significant reductions in the length of hospital stays, more efficient management of hospitalized patients, and better outcomes for patients.